-- 2.12.1.13.3.
-How to access oral interpretation services and written materials in Threshold Languages and alternative formats; - 2.12.1.13.4.
-The identity, locations, qualifications, and availability of Network Providers; - 2.12.1.13.5.
-Information on all Covered Services and other available services or resources (e.g., state agency services) either directly or through referral or authorization; - 2.12.1.13.6.
-Be able to direct enrollees to the Denti-Cal program for any fee-for-service dental benefits available from Medi-Cal; - 2.12.1.13.7.
-The procedures available to an Enrollee and Network Provider(s) to challenge or Appeal the failure of the Contractor to provide a Covered Service and to Appeal any adverse actions (denials); and - 2.12.1.13.8.
-Additional information that may be required by Enrollees and potential Enrollees to understand the requirements and benefits of the Cal MediConnect. - 2.12.2.
-Enrollee Service Telephone Responsiveness - 2.12.2.1.
-The Contractor must operate a call center during normal business hours and never less than from 8:00 a.m. to 8:00 p.m.
-(PST) seven (7) days a week, consistent with the required Marketing Guidelines.
-The Enrollee must be able to speak with a live ESR, Monday through Friday, at least from 8:00 a.m. to 8:00 p.m.
-(PST).
-The Contractor may use alternative technologies on Saturdays, Sundays, and state and federal holidays. - 2.12.2.2.
+- 2.12.1.13.7.
+The procedures available to an Enrollee and Network Provider(s) to challenge or Appeal the failure of the Contractor to provide a Covered Service and to Appeal any Adverse Actions or Adverse Benefit Determinations (denials); and - 2.12.1.13.8.
+Additional information that may be required by Enrollees and potential Enrollees to understand the requirements and benefits of the Cal MediConnect.

+2.12.2.
+Enrollee Service Telephone Responsiveness

+The Contractor must operate a call center during normal 2.12.2.1. business hours seven (7) days a week, consistent with the required Medicare Marketing Guidelines and the Marketing Guidance for California Medicare-Medicaid Plans.
+The Enrollee must be able to speak with a live ESR, Monday through Friday, during normal business hours, consistent with the required Medicare Marketing Guidelines and the Marketing Guidance for California Medicare-Medicaid Plans.
+The Contractor may use alternative technologies on Saturdays, Sundays, and state and federal holidays (except New Year's Day).
 The Contractor's ESR's must answer eighty percent (80%) of all Enrollee telephone calls within thirty (30) seconds or less.
 The Contractor must limit average hold time to two (2) minutes, with the average hold time defined as the time spent on hold by the caller following the interactive voice response (IVR) system, touch tone response system, or recorded greeting and before reaching a live person.
-The

-Contractor must limit the disconnect rate of all incoming calls to five percent (5%).
+The Contractor must limit the disconnect rate of all incoming calls to five percent (5%).
 The Contractor must have a process to measure the time from which the telephone is answered to the point at which an Enrollee reaches an ESR capable of responding to the Enrollee's question in a manner that is sensitive to the Enrollee's language and cultural needs.